-Figure 2 The map shows the impact on climate change (CO2 eq.) of the material and energy flows caractherizing one of the painting activities in the manufacturing phase of a coloured tissue.
+Figure 2 The map shows the impact on climate change (CO2 eq.) of the main 3 flows characterizing one of the painting activities in the manufacturing phase of a coloured tissue.

 The identification of environmental critical aspects by IFR

 The aim of this phase is to identify the hotspot, that is the flux with the greater potential improvement.
 To reach this goal IFR index is applied to every flux to weight how could be potentially reduced with a radical implementation.